Find Spanish tutor near you in High Point, NC

 Irregular Verbs in the Past Tenses

-Kelsey taught 16 days ago
+Kelsey taught about 2 months ago

 The Tutor and Student worked through Spanish grammar and vocabulary, focusing on irregular verbs like 'ser' and 'tener', common phrases, and the formation of numbers up to 100.
 They practiced asking and answering questions about personal information and age, and concluded with a review of verb conjugation rules for irregular verbs.